catid/snowshoe/README.md

 ## Choosing a Finite Field

-## Choosing an Optimal Extension Field
+#### Choosing an Optimal Extension Field

-This was easy.
 The only real option is Fp^2.
 Larger exponents provide diminishing returns in terms of real security, and math over Fp^2 is the same as grade-school complex math (a + b*i).

 Multiplication over Fp^2 takes about 66 cycles on a Sandy Bridge processor, whereas multiplication on well-chosen Fp of the same size takes 55 cycles.
 [17]